 Approved in January, 2021, Cabenuva was the first long-acting injectable for treatment of HIV.
 But in Texas, uninsured people living with HIV (PLWH) still have to pay out of pocket or make do with oral treatments.
 That’s because the Texas HIV Medication Program (THMP), the state’s AIDS Drug Assistance Program (ADAP), still hasn’t added it to their formulary, and HIV advocates are crying foul.

-Texas is one of seven states that do not include Cabenuva in their ADAP formularies.
+Texas is one of six states—the others are Missouri, Kentucky Louisiana, Oklahoma and South Dakota—that do not include Cabenuva in their ADAP formularies.

 Other Texas payers cover Cabenuva, including private insurers as well as Medicare and Medicaid.
 Without coverage, injections of cabotegravir plus rilpivirine cost more than $6,000 per treatment, out of pocket.
 THMP, the payer of last resort for people living with HIV, serves about one-sixth of the people with HIV in Texas, according to its annual report.